conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

 Note the function ``get_conanfile()`` to be used as a way to avoid the double declaration of a `ConanFile` object and keep the logic of the python require separated.

-You can find an extended example and more information about the documentation:
+You can find an extended example and more information about it in the documentation:
 [Python requires: reusing code](https://docs.conan.io/en/latest/extending/python_requires.html)

 ## Roadmap features development